abarolli/JenkinsLogScanner/README.md

 # JenkinsLogScanner - A fast utility for scanning Jenkins logs efficiently.

+JenkinsLogScanner is a utility for recursively scanning every build log within a Jenkins project (whether it is top level org or a single job).
+Its power is in its ability to scan many build logs in parallel, but it can be used just as well to scan individual builds.

 ## Environment Setup

 The library only expects two environment variables to be defined: `JENKINS_USER` and `JENKINS_PASSWORD`.